MaticSystems/Woopy/README.md

 ---
 ## Bugs or feature requests
 If you find bugs, or if you want to request features, please go to [the issues tab](https://github.com/Alexis-Elaxis/Woopy/issues) and create a new issue.
 A contributor will review it.

 ---
+## Suggestion
+If you have suggestion, please go to [the issues tab](https://github.com/Alexis-Elaxis/Woopy/issues) and create a new issue or join the [discord server](https://discord.gg/QzSQgsn).
+A contributor will review it.

+---
 ## Pull requests